Farbfetzen/Minefields/README.md

 ## How to run

 You need Python 3 and Pygame.
 Run main.py from inside the source directory so it can find the resource files.
-I recommend installing Pygame in a virtual environment, for example Pipenv.
-`cd source`
-`pipenv run python main.py`

 ## Controls